dedis/cothority/README.md

 ## DeterLab

-If you use the `-deploy deterlab` option, then you are prompted to enter the name of the DeterLab-installation, your username, and the project- and experiment-name.
-To make your life as a cothority-developer simpler, there are some flags that are only to be used when deploying to DeterLab:
+If you use the `-deploy deterlab` option, then you are prompted to enter the name of the DeterLab installation, your username, and the names of project and experiment.
+There are some flags which make your life as a cothority developer simpler when deploying to DeterLab:

 * `-nobuild`: don't build any of the helpers which is useful if you're working on the main code
 * `-build "helper1,helper2"`: only build the helpers, separated by a ",", which speeds up recompiling